GP the IT Historian

-This is an interesting historical document., covering sn area of the industry that never received much attention.
+This is an interesting historical document., covering an area of the industry that never received much attention.
 It's particularly strong on Fujitsu, which never received much attention in US coverage of this important part of the industry.
-This 100 page report on the mainframe industry for US research company CTR (1991).
+This 100 page report was written for US research company CTR in 1991.

 A long article (9,500 words) on the history of computing for Australian Personal Computer magazine (2003).
 Strong on the evolution of microcomputers.

 A Short History of Software

 A 15,000 word chapter I wrote as part of a multi-author book on the global software industry in 2004.
 In the academic style. with extensive footnotes on sources,

 Fujitsu ANZ - The First 40 Years

 Corporate history of Japanese computer company Fujitsu in Australia and New Zealand.
 Fujitsu used Australasia as a test market for the English-speaking world, with some success (2013).